 In a race to provide the consumers with what they want, brands go out all guns blazing to know which device belongs to each person.
 With Adobe Experience Cloud Device Co-op, this is an easy task as it allows brands to work together to identify customers across touchpoints.But how safe is it?
 Do the consumers need to be concerned about their privacy?
 Is Adobe Analytics taking too much data?

 The Device Co-op identifies the touchpoints in an anonymous way by collecting the data about logged-in and anonymous users without gathering any personal data like the name, payment data and others.
 It then generates a device graph which allows the brands to study the set of people and their associated devices and shares this data within the Adobe Experience Cloud.

 Measuring Success One Step At A Time

 The question that every brand has is, is it working?
 Will it increase my revenue?
 How accurate are my efforts?
-Adobe customer journey analytics provides the answers for all these questions by recognizing each user, the user's behaviour, and confirms the success of the effort from the brand.
+Adobe Analytics and Adobe Experience Manager (AEM) provides the answers for all these questions by recognizing each user, the user's behaviour, and confirms the success of the effort from the brand.
 With Adobe's audience manager, every single ad or an interaction that influences a conversion - irrespective of the device used - is brought under the equation, allowing brands to narrow down on each and every channel.